-We have material international operations in Mexico and Europe.
-During the years ended March 31, 2021 and 2020, approximately 71% and 55% of our total revenue, respectively, were generated from sales outside of the United States.
+We have material international operations in Mexico, Asia and Europe.
+During the years ended March 31, 2022 and 2021, approximately 70% and 71% of our total revenue, respectively, were generated from sales outside of the United States.
 Our business is highly regulated for the use, marketing and manufacturing of our HOC1-based products both domestically and internationally.
 Our international operations are subject to risks, including:

-- · local political or economic instability; - · continuing restrictions related to the Covid-19 pandemic; - changes in governmental regulation; - · changes in import/export duties; - · trade restrictions; - · lack of experience in foreign markets; - · difficulties and costs of staffing and managing operations in certain foreign countries; - · work stoppages or other changes in labor conditions; - · difficulties in collecting accounts receivables on a timely basis or, at all; and - · adverse tax consequences or overlapping tax structures.
+- · local political or economic instability;

+- · continuing restrictions related to the Covid-19 pandemic;

+- · changes in exchange rates;

+- · changes in governmental regulation;

+- · changes in import/export duties;

+- trade restrictions;

+- · lack of experience in foreign markets;

+- · difficulties and costs of staffing and managing operations in certain foreign countries;

+- · work stoppages or other changes in labor conditions;

+- · difficulties in collecting accounts receivables on a timely basis or, at all; and

+- · adverse tax consequences or overlapping tax structures.